RubixML/ML/docs/preprocessing.md

 # Preprocessing
-Sometimes, one or more preprocessing steps will need to be taken to condition the incoming data for a learner.
-Some examples of various types of data preprocessing are feature extraction, standardization, normalization, imputation, and dimensionality reduction.
+Sometimes, one or more preprocessing steps will need to be taken to condition your data for a learner.
+Some examples of preprocessing include feature extraction, standardization, normalization, imputation, and dimensionality reduction.
 Preprocessing in Rubix ML is handled through [Transformer](transformers/api.md) objects whose logic is hidden behind an easy to use interface.
+They each perform a specific task that potentially involves altering the entire dataset in a single pass.

 Say we wanted to transform the categorical features of a dataset to continuous ones using *one-hot* encoding - we can accomplish this in Rubix ML by passing a [One Hot Encoder](transformers/one-hot-encoder.md) instance as an argument to a [Dataset](datasets/api.md) object's `apply()` method like in the example below.